zopefoundation/z3c.form/src/z3c/form/form.rst

 Let's now change the ``noChangesMessage``:

-  >>> editForm.noChangesMessage = u'No changes were detected in the form data.'
+  >>> editForm.noChangesMessage = 'No changes were detected in the form data.'
   >>> editForm.update()
   >>> print(testing.render(editForm, './/xmlns:i'))  # doctest: +NOPARSE_MARKUP
   <i >No changes were detected in the form data.</i>